The Emerging Markets Portfolio seeks long-term capital appreciation.

 The Portfolio will focus its investments in those emerging countries where the Portfolio's sub-advisor, Mondrian Investment Partners, Limited (Sub-advisor), considers the economies to be developing strongly and where the markets are becoming more sophisticated.
 Currently, investing in many other emerging countries is not feasible, or may, in the Sub-advisor's opinion, involve unacceptable political risks.
 The Sub-advisor believes that investment opportunities may result from an evolving long-term international trend favoring more market-oriented economies, a trend that may particularly benefit certain countries having developing markets.
 This trend may be facilitated by local or international political, economic, or financial developments that could benefit the capital markets in such countries.

-Up to 35% of the Portfolio's net assets may be invested in debt securities issued by emerging country companies, and foreign governments, their agencies, instrumentalities, or political subdivisions, all of which may be high yield, high-risk fixed income securities rated lower than BBB- by Standard & Poor's and Baa3 by Moody's Investors Service, Inc. or, if unrated, considered to be of equivalent quality.
+Up to 35% of the Portfolio's net assets may be invested in debt securities issued by emerging country companies, and foreign governments, their agencies, instrumentalities, or political subdivisions, all of which may be high yield, high-risk fixed income securities rated lower than BBB- by Standard & Poor's and lower than Baa3 by Moody's, or similarly rated by another Nationally Recognized Statistical Rating Organization (NRSRO).
 The Portfolio may also invest in zero-coupon bonds.
 The Portfolio may invest in securities issued in any currency and may hold foreign currency.
 Securities of issuers within a given country may be denominated in the currency of another country or in multinational currency units, including the euro.
 For temporary defensive purposes, the Portfolio may invest all or a substantial portion of its assets in high-quality debt instruments.

 Currency considerations carry a special risk for a portfolio of international securities.
 The Sub-advisor uses a purchasing power parity approach to evaluate currency risk.
 In this regard, the Portfolio may actively carry on hedging activities, and may invest in forward foreign currency exchange contracts to hedge currency risks associated with the purchase of individual securities denominated in a particular currency.